Can Neocaridina Shrimp Breed with Caridina Shrimp?

 If you are unfamiliar with shrimp anatomy, an endopod is an appendage used for reproduction.
 On a Caridina shrimp, the endopod is long and thin.
 The endopod of a Neocaridina is round and flat.
 A maxilliped is an appendage on the Caridina that helps with feeding.

-Is A Seahorse An Invertebrate?
+Is A Shark An Invertebrate?

 Can Caridina and Neocaridina Live Together?